Aapo Pukk

-Aapo Pukk (born 3 October 1962, in Tartu) is an Estonian artist.
+Aapo Pukk (born 3 October 1962) is an Estonian artist.
 He is mainly known by his portraits and posters.

+Pukk was born in Tartu.
 He graduated from Estonian Art Academy in 1980.

 Pukk has painted a wide range of well-known Estonians active in various fields of culture to politicians.
 He is a member of Estonian Artists´ Association, Association of Estonian Printmakers, Portrait Society of America – PSOA and Art Society of California.